For the food

 Higher chicken welfare standards

-- have access to natural light
+- Have access to natural light

-- have pecking objects so that they can do what chickens like to do: peck!
+- Have pecking objects so that they can do what chickens like to do...peck!

 We describe our food as modern Afro-Portuguese cuisine.
 It harks back to when Portuguese explorers brought their traditionally flame-grilled spatchcock chicken to Mozambique, and it mixed with African spices, chillies, lemons and garlic to create PERi-PERi chicken.
 Our founders then opened the first Nando’s in South Africa back in 1987 to celebrate this seriously delicious flavour sensation.